danielfett/draft-dpop/main.md

 * Added some clarifications, etc. around nonce
 * Added client considerations subsection
 * Use bullets rather than numbers in Checking DPoP Proofs so as not to imply specific order
+* Added notes/reminders about browser-based client applications using CORS needing access to response headers

   -09